benhsz/parless/README.md

 As for what it does, it makes code look nicer (svelte parentheses).

-An example of code and a mockup below it that shows the result.
+Example code and a mockup below it showing the result:

 ```racket
 (define (factorial n)